Prosecution: California killing motivated by anti-gay hate

 SANTA ANA, Calif.
-(AP) - Southern California prosecutors say a man charged with the murder of a University of Pennsylvania student carried out the killing because the victim was gay.
+(AP) - A Southern California man charged with the murder of a University of Pennsylvania student carried out the killing because the victim was gay, prosecutors said Thursday.

-Orange County prosecutors said Thursday they will file a hate crime sentencing enhancement against 21-year-old Samuel Woodward in the murder of 19-year-old sophomore Blaze Bernstein.
+A hate crime sentencing enhancement was being added to a murder charge against 21-year-old Samuel Woodward in the death of 19-year-old sophomore Blaze Bernstein, Orange County District Attorney Tony Rackauckas said.

-Bernstein went missing in January while on a home visit.
-His body was found buried at a park.
+Bernstein went missing in January while visiting his parents in the tight-knit Lake Forest community of Foothill Ranch, about 45 miles (72 kilometers) southeast of Los Angeles.
+His body was found in the park nearly a week later buried in a shallow grave.

-Authorities say Bernstein went to the park with Woodward the night he disappeared.
+Bernstein went to the park with Woodward the night he disappeared, authorities said.
 The two had attended the same high school in Orange County.

+Authorities had long said they were investigating the case as a possible hate crime.
+Bernstein was Jewish and gay.

+Rackauckas declined to specify what materials were found in Woodward's accounts, but he said they were racist, anti-Semitic, misogynistic and homophobic.
+He urged anyone with information showing Woodward had ties to hate groups to contact authorities.
+"There could be other charges filed as evidence develops," he said.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.